IAP 5 research point 5.0 storyteller or history writer?

 Is the photographer a storyteller or a history writer?
 There are so many ways to approach this question, and so many strands that could be unpicked, some of them not really very productive to exploring the key point at issue but important nonetheless.
 For example, the question presupposes a clear dividing line betwen storytelling and history writing which implicitly separates the two on the basis of fiction vs fact.
 But it can be argued that any good storytelling has at its core a substantial element of fact; and conversely that the recording of history is not a purely factual activity but always involves a subjective and/or politically expedient viewpoint.

 Likewise, some documentary photographers – Cristina de Middel being a notable example – adopt storytelling techniques and even include outright fictional elements to aid in the communication of a historical narrative.
-And on the other hand, Bernd and Hille Becher, perhaps the most restrained of all documentary photographers, show us a world that has much in common with the landscapes of fairytales, where every building is a tower.
+Even Bernd and Hilla Becher, perhaps the most restrained of all documentary photographers, show us a selective, edited world that has much in common with the landscapes of fairytales, in that every building is a tower.

 Going further into the question of subjectivity vs objectivity we come to the nature of reality itself, which has occupied thinkers in fields ranging from metaphysics to perception to mathematics and quantum physics.
 Is the world around us an objective fact existing independently of us or a subjective construct created by our minds?

-Then there is the issue of whether the camera ever tells the truth or is capable of doing so.
+Then there is the question of whether the camera ever tells the truth or is capable of doing so.

 With all these caveats in mind I would say that essentially I feel that there are indeed broadly two approaches to photography, one of which constitutes a commentary on the world and the other which expresses the photographer’s personal creativity.
 For the reasons touched on above these are not mutually exclusive, but operate as a kind of motivational force.
 My own default approach is the former, but one of the reasons I enrolled on the OCA course was a recognition that I am by nature and habit very practical, organised and methodical, and I hoped to find and develop the messy, random and creative side of myself.